 Though Samsung is trying to dismiss the incident as a random occurrence, other battery fires underscore the need for Samsung to take ownership of this dangerous mechanical problem.
-Earlier this month, an S7 Edge battery caught fire while charging overnight in Korea, resulting in a severely damaged phone.
+In early September, an S7 Edge battery caught fire in Korea while charging overnight, resulting in a severely damaged phone.

 Later, and similar to Ramirez’s incident, Sarah Crockett’s S7 exploded in her hands while she was in a busy cafe in Essex.
 Thankfully, she dropped the phone on a table when she saw it expanding and didn’t suffer any injuries.
 However, the smoking phone caused customers to flee, and brought Samsung even more unwanted attention.

 Samsung Battery Crisis Has Cost Company $26 Billion

 Samsung’s problems are only just beginning.
 It’s estimated that the Note 7 recall will cost Samsung $1 billion.
 However, the reputational hit that the company has suffered could be even more damaging.
 The battery saga has already cost Samsung $26 billion in market value since the Note 7 recall.